fate-srd/book-of-hanz-content/BookOfHanz2021.md

 Pain, muscle damage, blood loss and shock would probably mean that a single serious blow means “game over”.
 So while grittiness can be imaginative and descriptive, more often than not it is less interesting for gameplay.

 The same challenge exists with consequences.
-What does a—2 consequence mean?
+What does a -2 consequence mean?

 Mechanically, it means that the person that delivered it gets a free invoke, it will likely go away shortly after the fight, and that you’re that much closer to being Taken Out.